Counselor Education

 Prerequisites: CNS ED 6060 with a grade of B- or better, CNS ED 6030, CNS ED 6040, CNS ED 6300.
 This course is 100 clock-hours of supervised practice in counseling to provide the opportunity for students to pragmatically integrate and process materials, theories, techniques, and methodologies as they are applied in the counseling profession, focusing on clinical mental health counseling.
 This course may be repeated for a maximum of 6 credit hours.

-CNS ED 6380 Clinical Mental Health Counseling Field Experience: 1-6 semester hours
+CNS ED 6380 Clinical Mental Health Counseling Internship: 1-6 semester hours

 Prerequisites: CNS ED 6370 with a grade of S, or graduate standing and consent of instructor.
-This course is one hundred clock-hours of field experience for each semester-credit-hour of enrollment.
+This course is one hundred clock-hours of internship for each semester-credit-hour of enrollment.
 Students will be closely supervised under the direction of a graduate faculty member.
 Students must demonstrate counseling competencies and skillful ethical practice.
-Students will receive 1.5 contact hours of group supervision weekly by a graduate faculty member and 1 contact hour of individual supervision weekly by a field experience site supervisor during terms of enrollment.
+Students will receive 1.5 contact hours of group supervision weekly by a graduate faculty member and 1 contact hour of individual supervision weekly by an internship site supervisor during terms of enrollment.
 This course may be repeated for a maximum of 6 credit hours.

-CNS ED 6400 Career Information and Development: 3 semester hours
+CNS ED 6400 Career Counseling and Development: 3 semester hours

 CNS ED 6410 Advanced Career and Leadership Development: 3 semester hours